Meeting Time: January 05, 2021 at 6:00pm CST

 • Default_avatar

-Barbara Evans over 3 years ago
+Barbara Evans almost 4 years ago

 As a resident of St. Olaf Avenue, I have strong concerns/objections to the parking plan on the east side of campus.
 During the webinar, the spokesman stated that there were only 25 "new" spaces, but a trip to campus to count existing spaces and a tabulation of those on the submitted "Site Plan" show many more added than that.
 In the now-gravel, unofficial lot by the football field, a jam of about 30 cars pack in there during football games.
 The new plan has an expanded lot of about 68 spaces.
 That and the completely new lot that extends behind the current Honors Houses (with limited numbers of parking spots available in their driveways), looks to have about 84 parking spaces there--many more than replacing those of the Honor's and former President's house.
 The graph of the traffic study on St. Olaf Avenue seems to be based on data circa 2011 or 2012.
 There have likely been more student vehicles on campus in the last 10 years.
 Please preserve the neighborhood.
 Reduce parking.